Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation

 \section{Concealability Enforcement Formulation}

-In this section, the notion of $C$-Enforceability is introduced, which characterizes the ability of a defender to manipulate the observations of output events such that the occurrence of secret events can be concealed to the eavesdropper regardless of system activity.
-To deal with the enforcement of concealability, we assume that a considered system is unconcealable in the remainder of this paper.
+To deal with the enforcement of concealability, we assume that the considered system is unconcealable in the remainder of this paper.
+In this section, we first introduce a defensive function to manipulate actual observations generated by the system in order to enforce concealability.
+Then, the notion of $C$-enforceability is introduced, which characterizes the ability of a defensive function to manipulate the observations of output events such that the occurrences of secret events can be concealed from the eavesdropper regardless of system activity.